prebid/prebid.github.io/prebid-mobile/for-contributors.md

 ---

-# Add an Ad Server Adapter
+# For Contributors
 {:.no_toc}

-We are looking for contributors to add ad server adapters so that Prebid Mobile can be used with more ad server SDKs.
+We are looking for contributors to determine and implement features needed to improve the monetization of publishers' applications.

 Contributors should visit GitHub to learn how to contribute to Prebid Mobile.